-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans typically costing more.
-A lending institution can agree to lock in an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.
+While there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
+The lender can agree to freeze an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.